Serialcomms/Raspberry-Pico-SDK-USB/README.md

 Some unresolved issues (possibly related to stack usage ?) remain in the endpoint handler and debug routines.

 ### Usage

-Once compiled, the uf2 image can be uploaded as normal a
+Once compiled, the uf2 image can be uploaded as normal and the Pico attached to a host machine.
+It should then enumerate as a Human Interface Device / Joystick game controller and send continual activity to the host.
+On a Windows machine, type `Joy.cpl` into the search box.

 ### Testing